 Craft stores sell tools specifically for working with polymer clay, but you don't really need anything fancy.
 Here's my list of suggested items to use as tools:

-- a plastic knife
+- Plastic knife

-- various lids from different size jars or other items to use as tracing templates or like cookie cutters
+- Various lids from different size jars or other items to use as tracing templates or like cookie cutters

-IMPORTANT: Do not use any items from your kitchen.
+Important: Do not use any items from your kitchen.
 You should not use your tools for food preparation after using them with your clay.

 Cut your sandwich in half the short way and put your two pieces together in a thicker sandwich.
 I placed mine together so that the plum was on the outside edge on both sides of my sandwich (see middle photo above).
 Squeeze your sandwich together with your fingers around the outside edges, blending together the colors around the edge.